 People have to know that what is the risks associated with smart technology and also know the solutions.

 There are many security apps that are dedicated to the protection of their users from hackers and malicious activity.
 Be careful not to download any unauthenticated software as it could backfire on you and steal your valuable data stored on your devices.
 Also, make sure to keep it up to date to stay immune to any new tactics of hacking.

 Try to avoid voice activation :

-Voice-activated applications are infamous for eavesdropping into your daily life and surroundings in order to advertise what you may be looking for into your device so that they can sell more products.
+Voice-activated applications are infamous for eavesdropping on your daily life and surroundings in order to advertise what you may be looking for in your device so that they can sell more products.